-You must make sure that you and your driver have Movement Reference Numbers (MRN) for each export and import consignment.
-You will usually get the MRNs from your customer or his agent.
-Without MRNs, the driver will not be able to enter the terminal.
+You and your driver need Movement Reference Numbers (MRNs) for each export and import consignment.
+You usually get MRNs from your customers or their agents.
+Without MRNs, the driver can’t check in at the terminal.

-The MRNs are proof that the export/transit and import customs documents are logged in the customs system.
+The MRNs prove that the export/transit and import customs documents are logged in the UK and French systems.

-YOU MAY NOT TRANSPORT CARGO ACROSS THE BORDER AFTER BREXIT WITHOUT MOVEMENT REFERENCE NUMBERS (MRNs) FOR CONSIGNMENTS.
+YOU MAY NOT TRANSPORT CARGO ACROSS THE BORDER AFTER DEC 31, 2020, WITHOUT MRNs FOR CONSIGNMENTS.

 View the Brexit checklist for exporters and importers working with DFDS.

-What will change at customs after 31 October?
+What will change after December 31, 2020?
 What will be done to avoid congestion and slow check-in at ports?
-Will unaccompanied trailers require Security and Safety documentation?
+Will unaccompanied trailers require a Security & Safety declaration?

-The questions are numerous.
-Read the detailed answers to all your top questions on what happens after Brexit and how to best prepare your business for change.
+Read the detailed answers to all your top questions on what happens after Brexit and how to best prepare your business for UK border control.

 As an EU certified AEO customs operator in many European countries you don’t have to be a customs specialist yourself – leave it to us.
 Simply get in touch with us and we’ll handle your customs declarations in your own language and in due time.

 Customs tariffs, INCOTERMS, VAT rules in the EU and the UK, EORI number, HS Classification – this and much more might be valuable for you to know about.